core-wg/oscore/draft-ietf-core-object-security.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
 These words may also appear in this document in lowercase, absent their normative meanings.

 Readers are expected to be familiar with the terms and concepts described in {{RFC7252}} and {{RFC7641}}.
 Terminology for constrained environments, such as "constrained device", "constrained-node network", is defined in {{RFC7228}}.

-Two different scopes of object security are defined:

-* OSCOAP = object security of CoAP, signaled with the Object-Security option.

-* OSCON = object security of content, signaled with Content Format/Media Type set to application/oscon (defined in {{mode-payl}}).

 # The Object-Security Option # {#obj-sec-option-section}